Joint Global Health Trials scheme – launch of fourth call for proposals

-Select Call/Type/Mode: MRC/DfID/Wellcome Global Health Trials 3 Outline September 2012
+Select Call/Type/Mode: MRC/DfID/Wellcome Global Health Trials Out September 2013

 When you have finished preparing your proposal, clicking ‘submit document’ on your proposal form in Je-S initially submits the proposal to your host organisation’s administration, not to the MRC.
-Please ensure that you allow sufficient time for your organisation’s submission process before submitting your proposal to them and the call closing date.
+Please ensure that you allow sufficient time before the call closing date for your organisation’s checks and submission process.

 In addition to completing the information required by the Je-S form, you must submit the following items:

-CVs and publications lists should be submitted for all applicants and co-applicants using a maximum of 3 sides of A4 in Arial 11-point font, with 2 pages dedicated to the CV and the third page listing publications.
+CVs and publications lists should be submitted for all applicants and co-applicants using a maximum of 3 sides of A4 per person.
+Please use Arial 11-point font, with 2 pages dedicated to the CV and the third page listing publications.

 The CV should cover:

-Your publications list should highlight relevant and recent publications, which should fit on one side of A4.
+Your publications list should highlight relevant and recent publications, using a maximum of one side of A4.